Lectem/cpp-boilerplate/README.md

 [![Documentation](https://img.shields.io/badge/Documentation-latest-blue.svg)](https://lectem.github.io/cpp-boilerplate)

 This is a template for new projects, gives a good CMake base and a few dependencies you most likely want in your project.
 It also set ups some basic CI builds.
-It uses "modern" CMake, ie 3.x paradigms, and should be a good starting point for both people willing to learn it and those that want to update/upgrade their CMakeLists.txt !
+It uses "modern" CMake, ie 3.x paradigms, and should be a good starting point for both people willing to learn it and those that want to update/upgrade their CMakeLists.txt!
+Everything will not necessarily be useful for new projects, but serves as a learning document where most of the CMake features you will need should be showcased.
-If you disagree with some pieces of advice given here, please discuss it with me by opening a Github Issue !
+If you disagree with some pieces of advice given here, please discuss it with me by opening a Github Issue!
 Enhancements are always welcome.

 ## Usage